21st JCNS Laboratory Course - Neutron Scattering 2017

 Lectures are held at Forschungszentrum Jülich and the experiments take place at the neutron facilities of the Heinz Maier-Leibnitz Zentrum in Garching near Munich.

-The laboratory course is part of the curriculum of the University of Münster and the RWTH Aachen.
+The laboratory course is part of the curriculum at the RWTH Aachen.

-If you have a question and would like to contact the organizers, please use ONLY the following address:
+If you have a question and would like to contact the organizers, please be sure to use ONLY the following address: